Accountability (Part one) and the Nature of Sin

 Sin is a universal aspect of human experience and affects every individual at various points in life.
 The journey toward understanding sin and taking accountability for our actions is essential for genuine spiritual growth.
 Frequently, we find ourselves defending our failures by blaming outside influences, often echoing phrases like, “The devil made me do it.”
 However, the teachings of Scripture enlighten us about the true nature of sin and emphasize our responsibility for our choices.

-death.”
 Here, we see that temptation arises from our own desires.
+This

 understanding that we are enmeshed in our own making rather than